VitorVilela7/SMW-SA1-Pack/readme.txt

 are added while SRAM is deleted.

 I-RAM is SA-1 Internal RAM, which is why it's called I-RAM.
-The I-RAM runs at 10.74 MHz with no delay and is the 2nd fastest RAM available on SNES, only beaten by the Super FX 2's Cache RAM, which runs at 21 MHz.
+The I-RAM runs at 10.74 MHz with no delay and is the fastest RAM of SNES, with exception of Super FX's cache.
+But since cache isn't RAM, that doesn't count.
 The size of I-RAM is 2 KB (2048 bytes) and it's located in banks $00-$3F and $80-$BF, in the
 $3000-$37FF range.